wijerasa/bioinformatics-projects/README.md

 # bioinformatics-projects
-A Collection of Bioinformatics Projects
+Here, I am sharing scripts and methods I used for some of the Bioinformatics projects.